bashoori/Data-Engineering-Portfolio/docs/index.md

 # 💼 Bita Ashoori | Data Engineering Portfolio

 Welcome!
+I'm a Data Engineer with over 3 years of experience building and maintaining cloud-based data pipelines, and another 3 years working as a Business Intelligence Developer and Data Analyst.
+I specialize in transforming raw data into actionable insights using Python, SQL, AWS (S3, Redshift, Lambda), and Apache Airflow.

+I have a strong track record designing ETL workflows that integrate data from APIs, JSON, and relational databases—delivering scalable, automated, and reliable data solutions.
+My background in BI and analytics enables me to bridge the gap between technical implementation and business needs, translating complex requirements into efficient data systems within agile environments.

-I'm a Data Engineer passionate about designing cloud-native pipelines, automating data flows, and enabling organizations to derive value from their data.
+I'm passionate about solving large-scale data problems through clean architecture, real-time insights, and automation—and enabling organizations to extract true value from their data.

 ---